scottmartin924/quizling-coordinator/README.md

 It's a work-in progress both in terms of adding features and refactoring.
 If you have suggestions feel free to open an issue; I'd love to hear about things that could be improved.
 Use any code snippets with the knowledge that they could be completely wrong.

-## Future: Larger Quizling Ecosystem
-The idea is to have this be the first of a sequence of projects to "build" a quiz app which was inspired by [*kahoot!*](http://kahoot.com) but I'm sure there are many similar apps that do this.
-This project is meant to be followed by:
-1. A simple frontend allowing users to actually "play" each
-2. A "trivia service" which would allow users to create their own custom quizzes.
-These custom quizzes could be sent to this project and this engine would allow matches to be completed using the custom quizzes
-3. A "match statistics service" which would allow users to see statistics for their matches and, perhaps, build experience points or level up or something similar

 ### Starting the Application
 Run the application using the command `sbt run`